Docs / Platform Overview

 What "bring your own data" actually means

-It means you do not need to rebuild the app from scratch to adapt it to a different domain.
-You point the ingestion pipeline at your sources, build a collection, and run the same search experience against it.
+You do not need to rebuild the app from scratch to adapt it to a different domain.
+Point the ingestion pipeline at your sources, build a collection, and run the same search experience against it.
 Preparedness is the current example.
 Building codes, technical references, internal documentation, and humanitarian archives are all in scope.

 GitHub is where the actual getting-started path lives: clone, configure, run locally, and explore the ingestion tools in detail.